sathia27/project_madurai/README.md

 It takes all title and author from above url using Nokogiri.
 For each title and author, it create html file and take screenshot with help of phantomjs

-Currently we are using RMagick ( or other image processing tool )
+Previously I used RMagick ( or other image processing tool ) to create image.
+Font was not rendered properly with rmagick.
+See sample before.

+If you faced same issue and you cracked it.
+Please guide us at sathia2704@gmail.com

 ## Installation